NYPL/nypl-design-system/README.md

 }
 ```

-Some things in the Design System, such as the universal focus styling, are namespaced to the `.nypl-ds` class.
+Some things in the Design System, such as the universal focus styling and the box-model the DS uses, are namespaced to the `.nypl-ds` class.
 To include those in your app, add `.nypl-ds` to whichever wrapper tag makes sense in your application.

 ## Design System and Product Requirements